cran/splines2/README.md

 ## Performance

-Since v0.3.0, the implementation of the main functions has been rewritten in C++ with the help of the **Rcpp** and **RcppArmadillo** packages.
+Since version 0.3.0, the implementation of the main functions has been rewritten in C++ with the help of the **Rcpp** and **RcppArmadillo** packages.
 The computational performance has thus been boosted and comparable with the function `splines::splineDesign()`.